nmearl/wsp-exoplanets/_sources/day_three/analyzing-kepler-lightcurves.md

     ----------
     times : array
-        The observation times of our exoplanet in days. start_time : float
+        The observation times of our exoplanet in days. fluxes : array
+        The flux we anticipate seeing from the star before adding a planet. start_time : float
         The start time of the first transit, in days. star_mass : float